 Phase I, completed in December 2014, examined the peripheral edges of the study area, designated as Low-Density Residential Areas and Suburban Neighborhoods on the Concept for Future Development.

-Phase II, which began in 2015, evaluated the central portion of the study area, designated as the Suburban Center on the Concept for Future Development.
+Phase II, completed in December 2016, evaluated the central portion of the study area, designated as the Suburban Center on the Concept for Future Development.
 Staff worked with an areawide working group to gather input and discuss proposed Plan changes.
-The study included editorial updates, an evaluation of land use recommendations for certain portions of the study area, and other additional changes.
-Below is a timeline highlighting important milestones in the study.
+The study included editorial updates, an evaluation of land use recommendations for certain portions of the study area, and development of a Core Area Vision.

 Phase III, which focuses on the Core Area of the Fairfax Center Area, is currently underway.
 Further information on Phase III can be found on the Project webpage.